 8.2 Optional Services (Section 7.2)

-Offerors must provide a bid on the optional services detailed in Section 7.2.
-The University should, at its sole discretion, make the determination as to whether the optional service will be undertaken.
+Offerors must provide a price for the optional services detailed in Section 7.2.
+The University shall, at its sole discretion, make the determination as to whether the optional service will be undertaken.